Soldier Systems Daily – About Us

 Here at SSD we continuously look at ways to increase interaction with our readers.
 For example, some of our writers have begun to develop specialized content for other sites.
 If you look hard enough, you will also see some of our stuff in print.
 Additionally, we have also posted guest content from the Mad Duo and others.
 Look for additional SSD logo items becoming available through well known vendors.
 We don’t run this site to sell you anything but people keep asking us for it so we’ll let them do what they do best and we’ll stick with the news.
-Also, we will have a cool announcement next month that will change the way you look at our content.

 One final word.
 As we do not charge for our content (we don’t accept money for stories or charge you to read them) meaning none of this would be possible without the support of our sponsors.
 We have affiliated ourselves with reputable companies who provide solid products and services and we would not hesitate to recommend any of them.
 At SSD we look at our sponsorship program as a two-way street.
 We are endorsing them as much as they are us and we urge you to support them.
 They offer some great products.
 Use them and let them know you saw them on SSD.

 One of the first things I learned in the Army was to constantly improve my fighting position, so if you have any additional ideas on ways SSD can do more for you, please feel free to share them with us.